telerik/fiddler-everywhere-docs/get-started/observe-traffic/capture-web-traffic.md

 - Select a session row in the __Web Sessions List__.
 - To the right, at the top, is located the __Request Inspector__.
 You could choose a different inspector type to visualize the requested content.
 The default one is __Headers__.
 - To the right, at the bottom, is located the __Response Inspector__.
 You could choose a different inspector type to visualize the requested content.
 The default one is __Headers__.

->tip By default, Fiddler Everywhere is not capturing HTTPS traffic.
-Once, you e[nable capturing of secure traffic]({%slug decrypt-https-traffic%}), you might also need to [enable the __Decode__ option]({%slug web-sessions-toolbar%}#decode).
-This way, an encoded response will be decoded into a readable form.